Most of us know our camera’s resolution the decimal place. But when it comes to using those megapixels, we sometimes fall short.

 If you are cropping into the image, then you will not be able to print so high, so take it into account.

 For the highest quality images, make sure you are taking good photographs.
-Do not overlook capturing images in RAW, keeping your ISO low, using a fast lens (preferably a prime lens) and working in well-lit areas.
+Do not overlook capturing images in RAW.
+Or keeping your ISO low, using a fast lens (preferably a prime lens) and working in well-lit areas.

 These will help your images a lot more than having the latest 30+ megapixel camera.